Baby Ethan is urgently waiting for a heart transplant.

 Every day across the UK, someone dies waiting for an organ transplant.

-The law around organ donation in England is changing to help more people pass on more organs to save and improve more lives like Ethan's.
+The law around organ donation in England has changed to help more people pass on more organs to save and improve more lives like Ethan's.

 You still have a choice if you want to be an organ donor when you die.